ChrisSJung/Event_Tracker/README.md

 ## Running Instructions

 Pull from Github and open the project in Intellij.
 To run program first install the GSON library: in Intellij go to Project structure and install GSON library from Maven (com.google.code.gson:gson:2.8.5) as well as the apache library (org.apache.commons:commons-text:1.9) also from maven.
+Mark Directory Phase2/src as source root.

 Note: This can also be done using any other Java compatible IDE.